 What packs flavour in this vegetarian gravy?

 This mushroom gravy is a great alternative for you vegetarians AND non vegetarians!
 We create a base with onions, carrots, celery and mushrooms.
-The mushrooms add that deep umami flavour that you need with a good gravy.
-We deglaze the pan with red wine which adds aroma, and a sprig of rosemary adds an intense, earthy flavour.
+The mushrooms add that deep umami flavor that you need with a good gravy.
+We deglaze the pan with red wine which adds aroma, and a sprig of rosemary adds an intense, earthy flavor.

 Thickening this gravy